DJDarkCyber/Lab-Sem5/CS3591-Computer_Networks/Programs/10-Simulation_Of_Error_Correction_Code/README.md

 2. CRC DECODER
 3. EXIT
 Enter your choice: 2
-Enter the length of codeword: 4
+Enter the length of codeword: 6
-Enter the codeword: 1 0 1 1
+Enter the codeword: 1 0 1 1 1 0
 Enter the length of divisor: 3
-Enter the divisor: 0 1 0
+Enter the divisor: 1 1 0

 The quotient is:
-11
+1101
 The remainder is:
-101
+000
-Error occurs in the received code
+No error in the received code
 ```